microsoft/BotBuilder-Samples/generators/dotnet-templates/Microsoft.BotFramework.CSharp.CoreBot/content/README.md

 # corebot sample
 Bot Framework v4 ccore bot sample.

-This bot has been created using [Microsoft Bot Framework][1], it shows how to:
+This bot has been created using [Bot Framework][1], it shows how to:
 - Use [LUIS][11] to implement core AI capabilities
 - Implement a multi-turn conversation using Dialogs
 - Handle user interruptions for such things as `Help` or `Cancel`